 Patients with penicillin-susceptible S. viridans endocarditis who are hemodynamically stable, compliant, and capable of managing the technical aspects of outpatient therapy may be candidates for a single daily-dose regimen of ceftriaxone (723).
 Clinical reports suggest that right-sided endocarditis caused by S. aureus in intravenous drug users may be amenable to a short 2-week course of therapy (730,731).
-Monotherapy with ceftriaxone or combination therapy with an aminoglycoside has been tried as an outpatient therapeutic option (732); however, more data are needed to determine with more certainty whether such outpatient regimens have therapeutic effectiveness equivalent to the established 4- to 6-week regimens.
+Monotherapy with ceftriaxone or combination therapy with an aminoglycoside has been tried as an outpatient therapeutic option (732); however, more data are needed to deter-